 - Plagerizing.
 Remember that word from high school?
-Written works enjoy copyright protection upon publication, even publication on the internet.
+Written, visual, and audio works enjoy copyright protection upon publication, even publication on the internet.
 This means you cannot plagiarize or “borrow” someone else’s written words, be it a blog post, book, brochure, or whatever.
 There are also instances in which quotes and parodies can infringe upon someone else’s copyright.
 The same thing goes for music.
 “Borrowing” snippets of music for your ad campaign without consent and without payment could cause you a legal and financial headache.
-Don’t do.
-Either license it or create your own written consent and music.
+Don’t “borrow”.
+Either license the work or create your own written content and music.

 - Creating a logo/slogan/product that is a little too similar to someone else’s.
 Logos, slogans, and product designs can enjoy intellectual property rights.
 If you design your own logo, slogan, or product, you should consult with an attorney to ensure you do not violate someone else’s property rights.
 You could lose a lot of time and money having to redesign your logo or slogan and replace all of your marketing materials, should you be found to infringe on another’s property.

 These are just three common examples.
 There are many, many more ways to infringe (accidentally or intentionally) on another’s intellectual property.
-It is worth the small cost of professional advice to ensure your marketing materials do not violate another’s property rights.
+It is a smart investment to seek professional advice regarding your marketing materials.

-Think of this: if you spent a lot of time and money developing a protectable work, you would be upset to find others using it, distributing it, and even making money from it without your consent.
+Not convinced yet?
+Ponder this: if you spent a lot of time and money developing a protectable work, wouldn’t you be upset to find others using it, distributing it, and even making money from it without your consent?